Efficient research and effective reporting

 Vendor due diligence

 When a company is being sold, a vendor due diligence serves several purpose, including helping to make the company fit for sale.
-The Corporate/M&A team maps out what information needs to be provided to a buyer and provides early-stage clarity about the risks involved, so that these may be eliminated where possible.
+Our team maps out what information needs to be provided to a buyer and provides early-stage clarity about the risks involved, so that these may be eliminated where possible.
 Setting up the data room with all the relevant due diligence documents also contributes to the buyer’s due diligence investigation.

 Step-by-step plan for (vendor) due diligence